Are you fantasizing about bath bombs that fizz, release incredible aromas, or provide health benefits with essential

 I could just tell you the basic bath bomb recipe and send you on your way.
 But by understanding what each ingredient contributes to the success of your bath bomb will give you the information you’ll need to improvise your own bath bomb recipe later on.
 Here is a list to help you quickly order all the ingredients and tools you’ll need for the bath bomb recipes in this post, click here.

 And as you read through this list of ingredients, try to picture what each one does:

 Also known as sodium bicarbonate, baking powder has a high pH.
 On its own, baking soda isn’t good for your skin.
 But in a bath bomb, the baking soda reacts with the low pH citric acid and the bathwater.
 This immediately neutralizes the pH.
 The alkalinity in baking soda makes the water feel silky.
 Plus, baking soda is reported to help with a number of health problems.

-This ingredient in a bath bomb carries the more potent, concentrated essential oils to your skin.
+This ingredient in a bath bomb is used to carry the more potent, concentrated essential oils to your skin.
 The vegetable oil in a bath bomb recipe could be coconut oil, almond oil, jojoba oil, or any other plant-based oil.
 These oils are lightly scented and generally moisturizing.

 Citric acid gives a citrus-y, sour flavor to candy and other foods.
 Because it has a low pH, when it mixes with baking powder and water, it releases carbon dioxide.
 This acid (citric acid) + base (baking powder) + water = amazing fizziness!